zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

   ![](images/7-open-cloud-shell.png " ")

-## **STEP 2**: Download workshop source code
+## **STEP 2**: Make a clone of the workshop source code
-1. To work with application code, you need to download a GitHub repository using the following curl and unzip command.
+1. To work with application code, you need to make a clone from the GitHub repository using the following command.
 The workshop assumes this is done from your root directory.

     ```
     <copy>cd ~ ; git clone https://github.com/oracle/microservices-datadriven.git</copy>